digexp/sample-angular4-script-application/README.md

 There are a few settings that need to be configured for WebSphere Portal to run the Angular application.
 These changes only need to be done once:

-1. Set both `dynamic.parameter.tag.enabled` and `renderingplugin.shortform.enabled` in the `WCM WCMConfigService` service to `false` in the WebSphere Integrated Solutions Console, as this feature can interfere with Angular code that uses square brackets. [more information](https://www.ibm.com/support/knowledgecenter/en/SSDK36_8.5.0/wcm/wcm_tags_behavior.html)
+1. Set both the `dynamic.parameter.tag.enabled` and the `renderingplugin.shortform.enabled` resource environment provider values of the `WCM WCMConfigService` service to `false` in the WebSphere Integrated Solutions Console, as this feature can interfere with Angular code that uses square brackets.
+Make sure to restart the Portal after these updates. [more information](https://www.ibm.com/support/knowledgecenter/en/SSDK36_8.5.0/wcm/wcm_tags_behavior.html)
 2. The Angular router requires the `HTML` `base` tag to be present.
-Do this by setting the theme parameter `com.ibm.portal.theme.hasBaseURL` to `true`. [more information](https://www.ibm.com/support/knowledgecenter/en/SSYJ99_8.5.0/wcm/prevent_friendly_url_redirects.html)
+Do this by setting the theme parameter `com.ibm.portal.theme.hasBaseURL` to `true`.
+The XML script to do this can be found [here](https://www.ibm.com/support/knowledgecenter/en/SSYJ99_8.5.0/wcm/prevent_friendly_url_redirects.html).

 ### Develop

-The following code should be implemented to ensure the application works within the IBM Script Portlet:
+When creating a new Angular CLI application to run in the IBM Script Portlet, some code updates should be implemented.
+This sample already includes these changes:

 * Add the `data-scriptportlet-combine-urls="true"` parameter to the `html` tag in *src/index.html* to take advantage of WebSphere Portal's resource aggregator.
 * Configure [hash location strategy](https://angular.io/guide/router#hashlocationstrategy) in the Angular router.
 Using the path location strategy is not compatible with WebSphere Portal URLs.